Returns a set of temporary credentials for an AWS account or IAM user. The

 arn:aws:iam::123456789012:mfa/user).
 You can find the device for an IAM user by going to the AWS Management Console and viewing the user's security credentials.

-The regex used to validate this parameter is a string of characters consisting of upper- and lower-case alphanumeric characters with no spaces.
-You can also include underscores or any of the following characters: =,.@-
+The regex used to validated this parameter is a string of characters consisting of upper- and lower-case alphanumeric characters with no spaces.
+You can also include underscores or any of the following characters: =,.@:/-

 Length Constraints: Minimum length of 9.
 Maximum length of 256.